mr-cheng-li/mr-cheng-li.github.io/README.md

 - Minimizing Coordination in Replicated Systems [[pdf](https://people.mpi-sws.org/~chengli/papers/a8-Li.pdf)].
 Cheng Li, João Leitão, Allen Clement, Nuno Preguiça and Rodrigo Rodrigues, In Proceedings of the Workshop on on Principles and Practice of Consistency for Distributed Data (PaPoC'15), Bordeaux, France
 - Building Fast and Consistent (Geo)Replicated Systems: from Principles to Practice [[pdf](https://people.mpi-sws.org/~chengli/thesis/final_version_thesis_cheng.pdf)].
 Cheng Li.
 PhD Thesis.
 MPI-SWS.
 Defended in May 2016

+##### Scaling distributed file systems via prefetching metadata of correlated files

+Distributed file systems (dfs) have become key data storage components to building scalable Internet services.
+In these systems, normally, files and their metadata are decoupled so that a dedicated metadata server (mds) is responsible for fetching metadata before letting clients access files directly from data server.
+A survey identified that the number of IOs to mds is substantial and accounts for 50% in the overall IOs to the whole dfs.
+As a result, the performance of mds is very crucial to scale dfs.
+In this project, we explore the potential of correlating files and prefetching their metadata by a single metadata read to reduce IO traffic to mds.

 ##### Scaling logging and recovery in databases on multi-core